desmos-labs/desmos-contracts/contracts/cw721-remarkables/README.md

 ## Execute Messages

 ### TransferNft
-Allows to move a token to another account without triggering actions.
-This message has the following parameters:
+This message is used to send an NFT to an address and has the following parameters:
 * `recipient`: Address where the token transfer to;
 * `token_id`: Id of the token to be transferred.